 Fill in the short form to apply for a TV Licence refund at the TV licensing?Opens in a new window

 Don’t ignore the fine

-If your circumstances change and you can no longer afford your fine, it’s always best to try and get the court order changed rather than falling behind with the payments.
+If your circumstances change and you can no longer afford your fine, it’s always best to try to get the court order changed rather than falling behind with the payments.

 You mustn’t ignore a court fine.
 If you do, the people you owe money to can apply to the court to: